AubreyBellis/test_answers/README.md

 //create an empty array for bars
 @bars = []

-//for each city in france, find bars that belong to that city
+//loop through each city in France, find bars that belong to that city
 @cities.each do |city|
    @bars << city.bars
 ```